4 Ways To Make Sure Your Horse Boarding Business Stays Profitable

 Before anything else, make sure you understand what the costs of the business are.
 An excellent place to start is to list absolutely everything you think the business needs, including the fixed costs that are often overlooked.
 This could be the weekly rent that needs to be paid, your property’s rates, water, power, and mortgage if you own it.

 Make a list of all your variable expenses.
 Calculate how much feed and bedding each horse will consume if you have horses on full board.
 Add in the cost of having someone mix the feed and deliver it to the horse.
-These costs will rise as the number of horses on full board increases.
+These costs will rise in line with the number of horses boarded.
+Don’t forget to factor in the maintenance costs or renovation costs you may need to pay for to ensure your stables are in a safe condition, for example, equine welding to repair damaged stalls or arena grading to keep the surface level.

 Also, remember to separate the business expenses from your own costs, such as spending for your own horse, competitions, or accommodation purposes.
 It’s a good idea to keep these lists separate since you don’t want to overspend from the business account for your personal horses.